merchise/xotl.tools/docs/source/history/_changes-1.6.0.rst

-- Changes the semantics of the `full` parameter in `xoutil.names.nameof`:func.
+- Changes the semantics of the `full` parameter in `xoutil.names.nameof`:func:.